 ABSTRACT SUBMISSION RULES AND GUIDELINES

-Abstract submission deadline for publication: December 15, 2017 (registration is mandatory to submit an abstract, a link to upload the abstract will be received upon registration payment).
+Abstract submission deadline: EXTENDED to January 31, 2023 (registration is mandatory to submit an abstract, you will able to upload your abstract upon registration payment).

 Poster size: poster size should not exceed the A0 format (841(W) × 1189 (H) mm).